Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Where do you pay less taxes, in Panama or Dubai?

-On a personal level, both offer zero income taxes.
-On a corporate level, Panama is more advantageous: 0% corporate tax for companies with foreign operations, compared to Dubai's 9% on profits over €102,000 (with the possibility of exemption in the Free Zone for qualifying income).
+For an Italian looking to relocate to Panama or Dubai to pay lower taxes, both jurisdictions offer zero taxes on foreign-source income.
+For businesses, Panama offers a more advantageous rate: 0% corporate tax for companies with foreign operations, compared to Dubai's 9% on profits over €102,000, with the possibility of exemption in the Free Zone only on qualifying income.
 The choice depends on the type of business and the target market.

 Is it cheaper to live in Panama or Dubai?

-Panama is significantly cheaper: 40-60% less than Dubai.
-A single person can live comfortably in Panama City for $1,500-2,500/month (including rent).
-In Dubai, the same lifestyle costs $3,500-6,000/month.
-For a family with children in international school, the difference is even more pronounced.
+Panama costs 40-60% less.
+A single person can live comfortably on $1,500-$2,500/month in Panama City, compared to $3,500-$6,000/month in Dubai.
+For a family with children in international school, the gap is even wider and can exceed $6,000/month.

 Can I get citizenship in Dubai?